b0nes164/GPUPrefixSums/README.md

   <summary>This project has NOT been tested on AMD video cards or on CPU integrated graphics.
 If you have an AMD card, preprocessor macros for wave/warp size MUST be MANUALLY CHANGED in the desired scan file.</summary>
 &nbsp;

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Unfortunately, AMD and Nvidia video cards have different wave sizes, which means that code that synchronizes threads on a wave level, like we do, must be manually tuned for each video card brand.
+Unfortunately, AMD and Nvidia video cards have different wave sizes, which means that code that synchronizes threads on a wave level, like we do, must be manually tuned for each video card brand.
 Therefore AMD card users will have to manually change the preprocessor macros in the .compute file.
 To do so, open up the `.compute` file of the desired scan.
 Inside you will find the preprocessor macros like so:

   ![image](https://github.com/b0nes164/GPUPrefixSums/assets/68340554/a1290a27-4106-4b3e-81d9-26a2e41bcca6)
 &nbsp;

   Comment out or delete the Nvidia values, and uncomment the AMD values.
-However, to reiterate, these scans have not been tested on AMD hardware, and should be treated as such.
+However, to reiterate, these scans have not been tested on AMD hardware.
 &nbsp;

 &nbsp;